 By the end of the 2018 seminar, Briana Cardwell (LAW’20) had arrived at this answer: “I want to be a lawyer like Sarah.”
 Cardwell has since landed a job as a lawyer handling immigration work with Community Legal Aid in Worcester.

-Ornella Ngounou (LAW’21) helped represent clients from Guatemala and Haiti under Sherman-Stokes’ supervision this year.
+Ornella Ngounou (LAW’21) helped represent clients from Guatemala and Haiti under Sherman-Stokes’ supervision last year.
 “I’m an immigrant myself,” says Ngounou, whose family is from Cameroon.
 “As a woman of color, I kind of had this imposter syndrome.
 Sarah helped me see those things that other people might label as “different” as strengths that could propel me to becoming the best lawyer I can be.
 She helped me find my voice as an attorney.”

 One way Sherman-Stokes bolsters her students’ confidence is by encouraging them to solve problems themselves as they build their clients’ cases.
 At first, Mavares says, the responsibility felt overwhelming.
 “I told Sarah I was even terrified to make phone calls to my clients,” she says.
 “She has a very nondirective approach.
 We’re coming to her, we have a deadline to turn something in for court, we’d say, ‘We don’t know what to do here.’
 Sarah would always say, ‘What do you think?’
 ‘Where do you think you would find that?’”

 Sherman-Stokes plans to use half of her $10,000 Metcalf honorarium to establish the Immigrant Justice Public Interest Fund at the School of Law; she has committed to contributing an additional $5,000 over five years.
 The fund, which others are invited to contribute to, will support first-generation LAW students so they can take unpaid summer internships doing immigrants’ rights work through LAW’s Public Interest Project.